John Meesen

-John Meesen (born 20 June 1986) is a former Australian rules football player who played for the Melbourne Football Club and Adelaide Football Club in the Australian Football League (AFL).
+John Meesen (born 20 June 1986) is a former Australian rules football player who played for the Adelaide Football Club and Melbourne Football Club in the Australian Football League (AFL).

-Career
+As of February 2026, Meesen notably serves as a sports agent for AFL players.

+Playing career

-Drafted with the 8th selection in the 2004 draft, Meesen had a long wait to play his first senior game for the Adelaide Crows.
-Playing for Norwood in the South Australian National Football League, Meesen was a leading ruckman in the senior side, but was incapable of surpassing Rhett Biglands, Ben Hudson and Matthew Clarke for a spot in the Crows team.
+Drafted with pick eight in the 2004 draft, Meesen had a long wait to play his first senior game for Adelaide.
+Playing for Norwood in the South Australian National Football League (SANFL), Meesen was a leading ruckman in the senior side, but was incapable of surpassing Rhett Biglands, Ben Hudson and Matthew Clarke for a spot in the Crows team.
 Following Biglands' 2007 season-ending injury in the 2006 preliminary final and Clarke's move to St Kilda, it was thought that Meesen would begin season 2007 as back-up ruckman to Hudson.
 However an injury-plagued pre-season saw Jonathon Griffin and Ivan Maric move ahead of him in the pecking order.

-Meesen finally made his debut in round 20 of 2007 against the Western Bulldogs at AAMI Stadium in the Sunday twilight fixture.
-He came in at the expense of Griffin.
-It was thought that he may have made his debut a week earlier in his home town of Geelong against the Cats due to Hudson's club-imposed suspension, but the club decided that having an inexperienced ruckman playing alongside a debut ruckman wouldn't be a suitable situation.
-In October 2007 Meesen was traded to the Melbourne Football Club for the 37th selection in the 2007 AFL draft.
-He made his debut for Melbourne in Round 3, 2009.
+Meesen finally made his debut in round 20, 2007 against the Western Bulldogs at AAMI Stadium at the expense of Griffin.
+In October 2007, Meesen was traded to Melbourne for the 37th selection in the 2007 AFL draft.
+He made his Melbourne debut in round 3, 2009 against Port Adelaide at AAMI Stadium.

 Meesen was delisted at the end of the 2009 season along with Michael Newton; both were re-drafted as mature age rookies.
 After failing to play a senior match in 2010 due to injury, Meesen was delisted at season's end.
 Melbourne subsequently appointed Meesen to the role of part-time development coach.

-Recently, Meesen returned to his home grown club, Modewarre, where he took the opportunity to co-coach a young and talented team alongside veteran, Josh Finch.
-Meesen immediately attained the respect from his teammates and committee and begun a very successful 2018 season in Geelong's Bellarine Football League (BFL).
-Modewarre begun the season with just one win through the first four matches, however, turned the season around winning 9 of the next 11 games to ultimately gain a spot in the BFL Grand Final against the red hot favourites, Barwon Heads.
-Meesen was a dominant force in the ruck which reflected in his team's performances and brought Modewarre's first Premiership to the club since entering the BFL competition.
-Meesen was awarded best on ground for his grand final performance to complete his successful season.
-Meesen also finished runner up in the BFL League Les Ash Medal vote count however Meesen was reported during a minor incident in the 2018 season.

-Meesen joined Collegians Football Club in 2021, initially as a Ruck coach, though he went on to play 8 games in the season as Collegian's primary Ruck option.